Blogs › Balancing the Books

 However, when accounting errors occur, it can prevent your small business's growth, leaving you on shaky ground.
 If errors occur when it comes to tax returns to HMRC, in the worst-case scenario, it can leave you subject to financial penalties if they are submitted late, or contain inaccurate information.

 According to research, around one-third of small businesses hire the services of an accountant to make sure their bookkeeping is done correctly.
 The business owners who try to do their own bookkeeping say they can't afford the services of an external accountant.

 Pitfalls of doing your own accounting

-It could be a false economy thinking it’s cheaper to do your own accounting.
+It could be a false economy thinking it's cheaper to do your own accounting and balancing the books yourself.
 It might save some money in the short term, but you must weigh up the pros and cons of keeping your books up to date.